-In signature lines at the end of a letter or email, the job title would be capitalized, like:
+In formal contexts, such as a signature line at the end of a letter, the job title may be capitalized:

 Mary Contrary, President

 When a title is used in direct address it is capitalized: "Is he going to pull through, Doctor?"

 Or, if a high-ranking job title is replacing the name, it may still be capitalized out of courtesy.
 (However, it is not the norm to do this.)
 So you can write: "I saw the President today."